bitovi/academy/src/react-vite/10-nested-routes/nested-routes.md

 React Router nested routes provide a way to modify smaller portions of a page, rather than reloading everything.
 With nested routes, we can alter just sections of a page while also maintaining state in the URL so the page can still be reloaded or shared.

-Imagine a manufacturer's product site.
+Imagine a manufacturer’s product site.
 Not only do they have a lot of information about each product, but they also need to support both new and existing customers.
 New customers want to see list of features, specs, and where to buy the product.
-Old customers need to download owner's manuals and a way to contact customer support.
+Old customers need to download owner’s manuals and a way to contact customer support.
 Nested routes provide a mechanism to handle this structure

 Our main product page loads at "/product/:id".
 The matching route will load the product name, picture, and basic description.
 Within the main product page, we can create a tabbed section with our various types of content.
 The route to show the main product info along with support information is "/product/:id/support".
 The full structure will look like the following tree: